niallbee/capstone/guides/day-3/guide-5-jenkins-pipeline.md

 sudo docker run --rm -d -p 8080:8080/tcp -e 'DB_IP=${DB_IP}'  -e 'DB_USERNAME=${DB_USERNAME}' -e 'DB_PASSWORD=${DB_PASSWORD}' --name flask-example-1 eu.gcr.io/PROJECT-ID/flask-web-app:1.0
 """
 ```
+7. Build Now and see that it passes.

 ## Final pipeline
 If you have followed this guide correctly, your pipeline should now look like this.